 Atay or mint tea is the national drink for Moroccans, as it drinks all day at breakfast, after lunch and afternoon, and is served in cafes, events, and holidays.
 Moroccan tea accompanies many pies and sweets, and mint can be replaced with other herbs, such as Shiba.

-Snail soup is a Moroccan dish, you can find all over the country.
+Snail soup is a Traditional Moroccan Dishes, you can find all over the country.
 Use a toothpick to pick out the snails from the shells, then slurp up to the soup.
 Locals believe the broth is good for digestion and fever.

-Flame-grilled chunks of lamb (kebab) and spiced minced meat made into a sausage and grilled on a skewer (kofta) are a favorite Moroccan food meal.
+Flame-grilled chunks of lamb (kebab) and spiced minced meat made into a sausage and grilled on a skewer (kofta) are a favorite Traditional Moroccan Dishes.
 It is typically eaten with a simple chopped tomato and cucumber salad and a disc of flatbread.

 Sellou is a popular Moroccan sweet consisting of oven-browned flour, fried almonds, and toasted sesame seeds.
 The dessert is not baked, as all of the ingredients are combined instead.
 Rich and nutty, sellou acts as food that restores energy and health, which is the reason why it is traditionally served during Ramadan and at celebrations or special occasions.